This recipe for Veal and Turnip Stew was inspired by the remaining ingredients from a photo shoot.

-Uncover the pan and pour in the wine.
-Raise the heat to high and boil until the wine is reduced by one-half, about 3-4 minutes.
+Add the wine, raise the heat to high and boil until the wine is reduced by one-half, about 3-4 minutes.

 Stir in the turnips, carrots, fennel seeds, peppercorns, bay leaf and 1/2 teaspoon each salt and pepper.
 Pour the stock over this, give a stir, and set the veal cubes on top of the vegetables.

 Stovetop Method: Cover and cook for 1 1/2 hours at barely a simmer or until the veal is fork tender.